 Vines add versatility and height to the landscape, whether they're flowering or foliage-focused, perennial or annual, grown from seed or purchased as seedlings.
 Climbing vines can be used to add background to a garden bed, shield an unsightly view, or supply fragrance.
 In order to successfully use vines and other climbers, you must first understand the best growing condition for each particular type of plant.
 The Better Homes and Gardens Plant Encyclopedia provides in-depth growing information on a wide range of vines, such as USDA Hardiness Zone, sun or shade preferences, and moisture limitations.
 The characteristics -- flowering, fruiting, mature height -- of each climbing vine is also explained, as are design suggestions, plant combinations, and other helpful growing tips.
-View a list of vines by common name or scientific name.
+View a list of vines by common name or scientific name below.

 plant quick find clear